typedb/typeql/README.md

 TypeQL is the query language of **[TypeDB](https://github.com/vaticle/typedb)**.

 - **Conceptual and intuitive**.
-TypeQL’s design is based directly on the [polymorphic conceptual data model]([https://typedb.com/philosophy](https://development.typedb.com/philosophy)) of TypeDB.
-Its syntactic structure closely mirrors that of natural language, comprising sequences of statements, which makes it easy and intuitive to work even with highly complex database applications.
+TypeQL is based directly on the [conceptual data model](https://development.typedb.com/philosophy) of TypeDB.
+Its queries comprise sequences of statements that assemble into [patterns](https://development.typedb.com/features#modern-language).
+This mirrors natural language and makes it easy and intuitive to express even highly complex queries.
+- **Fully declarative and composable** TypeQL is fully declarative, allowing us to define query patterns without considering execution strategy.
+The user only composes sets of requirements, and TypeDB finds all matching data to process.
 - **A fully variablizable language**.
 Any concept in TypeQL has a type, and so any concept in TypeQL can be variablized in a query – even types!
 This enables TypeQL to express powerful [parametric](https://typedb.com/features#polymorphic-queries) database operations.
-- **Declarative and built for consistency.** TypeQL’s declarative statement-based syntax can be naturally interleaved with many other declarative constructs, including variable arithmetic or regular expressions.
-These additional constructs are integrated into TypeDB’s type system, which ensures consistency of any query sent to the database.
+- **Built for consistency**.
+TypeQL patterns are underpinned by a powerful type system that ensure safety and consistency of database applications.

 For a quick overview of the range of statements that are available in TypeQL check out our [TypeQL in 20 queries guide](https://typedb.com/docs/).